andrewnguyen41/aws-serverless-image-processing/README.md

 2. **Inspect Results:**
    - Review the Lambda function logs in the AWS CloudWatch Console for debugging and troubleshooting.

-### Demo UI (Optional)

-1. **Deploying the Demo UI:**
-   - If you opted to deploy the demo UI by setting the `DeployDemoUI` parameter to 'Yes,' a separate S3 bucket (`DemoUIBucket`) is created.
-   - Upload your demo UI files (HTML, CSS, JavaScript) to the demo UI bucket.

-2. **Accessing the Demo UI:**
-   - Once the demo UI is deployed, access it through the generated URL.

 ### Additional Considerations

 1. **Security:**